 The process of relating the two coordinate systems is called alignment.
-With a street map, we do this automatically by turning the map so that it is parallel to street (datum) or to a compass direction (i.e., north).
-When we do this, we’re actually locating ourselves to the “world’s coordinate system.”
+With a street map, we do this automatically by turning the map so that it is parallel to the street (datum) or to a compass direction (i.e., north).
+When we do this, we’re actually locating ourselves into the “world’s coordinate system.”

-What is a Datum?
+What is Datum?

 A datum is a location.
 We use datums as guides to tell others where we are or as directions on how to get to places.